Multiple Sclerosis (MS): Symptoms, Support, and Options

 Low Dose Naltrexone (LDN) Titration Kit Using Oral Capsules

-The titration kit enables a patient to start their low dose naltrexone therapy and slowly ease into the dose that is appropriate for them.
+The titration kit enables a patient to start low dose naltrexone therapy and slowly ease into the dose that is appropriate for them.

-The kit contains a combination of 0.5mg (Green Vial) and 1.5mg (Amber Vial) capsules allowing the patient to start at a dose of 1.5mg and increase their dosage weekly by 0.5mg until they reach their personal effective dose typically somewhere between 3mg to 4.5mg.
-We can communicate during the titration period with the patient and physician as needed to help determine the maintenance dose that is right for the patient.
+The kit contains a combination of 0.5mg (Green Vial) and 1.5mg (Amber Vial) capsules allowing the patient to start at 1.5mg and increase weekly by 0.5mg until they reach a personal effective dose—typically between 3mg to 4.5mg.

 Low Dose Naltrexone (LDN) FAQ

-Up the Creek with a Paddle: Beat MS and Many Autoimmune Disorders with Low Dose Naltrexone (LDN) 1st Edition
+Up the Creek with a Paddle: Beat MS and Many Autoimmune Disorders with Low Dose Naltrexone (LDN)

 Check out the book here!

-Low Dose Naltrexone (LDN) and Multiple
+Low Dose Naltrexone (LDN) and Multiple Sclerosis (MS)

 Can naltrexone help with multiple sclerosis (MS)?
 Read about it here.

-Naltrexone may work for MS because endorphins help reduce inflammation which leads to lesions and it is proposed that that may be an underlying cause of MS symptoms.
+Low-dose naltrexone may cause the body to increase endorphin production over time.
+These natural endorphins may help reduce pain.
+Naltrexone may work for MS because endorphins can help reduce inflammation which leads to lesions—and it is proposed that may be an underlying cause of MS symptoms.